 The school has clear protocols for visitors to ensure they are suitable and supervised as appropriate.
 All visitors will sign in on arrival and a visitors record will be kept.
+All visitors will be expected to confirm they have an appropriate DBS and will be asked to show a photo ID on arrival.
+The school will keep a record of all visitors.

 Visitors will be supervised by a member of school staff.
 Where the visitor will be working on a one-to-one basis with a child, specific safeguarding arrangements will be put in place.
 An appropriate DBS and photo ID will be required.